 While he was the Headmaster of Baptist Academy in Ogbomoso, he tried to introduce some of his ideas in the curriculum and administration of the school.
 “He strongly believed that the minimum success he achieved in creating awareness about the wider world in his pupils beyond the narrow goals set by the Baptist Mission was the immediate reason for the merger that produced the Baptist College and Theological Seminary.”

 As an academic person, Professor Nathaniel Durojaye (N.D) Oyerinde did not hide his dislike for ministry (church) work, hence he taught only English and Mathematics throughout his career as a teacher.
 His refusal to be ordained as a pastor of the Baptist Mission “robbed him of a higher post than that of a teacher till he left the Baptist College in 1935.”
 This should not be taken to mean that Professor Nathaniel Durojaye (N.D) Oyerinde was not a religious man.
-It can be argued that his refusal to be ordained as a pastor of the Baptist Mission was a direct and an open protest against the policies of the Baptist Mission in Nigeria at that time.
+It can be argued that his refusal to be ordained as a pastor of the Baptist Mission was a direct and open protest against the policies of the Baptist Mission in Nigeria at that time.

 In 1934, shortly after the birth of the OPU, some members of the associations presented a proposal for the establishment of a grammar school in Ogbomoso.
 This idea was however modified to that of a comprehensive school named Ogbomoso People’s Institute, (O.P.I.).
 It is important to note that the name, operational, and instructional model of the Ogbomosho People’s Institute was patterned after the Hampton and Tuskegee Institutes founded by Booker T. Washington in the United States of America.

 The newly established Ogbomoso People’s Institute was essentially an institution where Professor Nathaniel Durojaye (N.D) Oyerinde tried as much as he could to fully implement his educational thoughts, which he acquired in the United States during his studies in that country.